aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/trendlinecollection/_index.md

 ### add(TrendlineType) {#add-trendlinetype-}

-Adds a [Trendline](../trendline/) object to this collection with specified type.
+Adds a [Trendline](../trendline/) object to this collection with the specified type.

 ```javascript
 add(type: TrendlineType) : number;